illescasDaniel/FutureAwaits/README.md

 # FutureAwaits

-Lightweight library for async-await programming written in Swift.
+Lightweight library for async-await programming with `Future`s or `Await` written in Swift.

 Follow the **upcoming updates [here](https://trello.com/b/uVivmHBM)**: